rawsashimi1604/Networking_Cheatsheet/README.md

 ### Configure HSRP
 - Hot Standby Router Protocol is a Cisco proprietary redundancy protocol for establishing a fault-tolerant default gateway.
+- Configure two or more routers as standby routers and only a single router as an active router.
+- All the routers in a single HSRP group shares a single MAC address and IP address, which acts as a default gateway to the local network.
 - [HSRP version 1 VS version 2](https://www.ciscozine.com/why-use-hsrp-version-2/)
 - On active router/L3 switch:
 ```